manpagez: man pages & more

 ratio:

-Different instruction sets have have different alignment:
+Different instruction sets have different alignment: the

 Filter Alignment Notes